ZoeMeow5466/DUTAPI.Java/README.md

 ## Latest change log

-Version 1.4.2
+Version 1.5

-[.NET]
+- Chaged variables for Subject Schedue.
-- Optimize code line.
+- Schedule Study and Schedule Exam will be independence.

 [Click here](CHANGELOG.md) for all log versions.